Designated Senior Person for Safeguarding Children: Kevin Hawkins

 Procedure for dealing with allegations of abuse against staff/headteacher

-The procedure is outlined in the school's Child Protection policy.
+The procedure is outlined in the school's Safeguarding and Child Protection policy.
 The policy (in line with statutory guidance from the DFE) is designed to ensure that all staff, students and parents or carers are aware of the procedure for the investigation of allegations of abuse in order that all complaints are dealt with consistently, and as efficiently as possible.